 The ethnocentric policy or approach to staffing designates home-country nationals as top-ranking employees in global operations.
 For instance, some executive positions at consumer electronics companies, like Sony and Samsung, can assign Japanese and Korean nationals, respectively, to offices located in other countries.
 The main benefit of the ethnocentric staffing approach is that it allows the organization to ensure that the people in top corporate positions are experienced in the firm’s operations and strategies.
 This is especially the case in host countries or overseas locations that do not have enough qualified workers for staffing top positions in the business organization.

 Ethnocentric staffing policies can be used to ensure that the culture of the entire multinational organization is unified rather than diversified.
 However, these policies do not fully support the transfer of local knowledge to the company.
 Expatriate managers of overseas operations may find it difficult to establish an in-depth understanding of the local workforce or local business environment.
-This issue may come with silo mentality, which reduces knowledge sharing between local workers and expatriates.
+This issue may come with knowledge sharing between local workers and expatriates.
 In addition, the ethnocentric staffing policy or approach can block locals from promotion and career development in the organization.

 The polycentric policy or approach to staffing typically assigns home-country workers to top positions in central offices or headquarters and assigns local workers to other positions in overseas operations.
 For example, 3M has Americans in key positions at its headquarters, and local managers at some of its facilities outside the United States.
 An advantage of the polycentric policy is that it facilitates organizational learning about local markets.
 This staffing approach also provides better opportunities for locals to improve their careers through promotion.
 However, a possible disadvantage of polycentric staffing policies is that they can create knowledge and performance gaps between overseas managers and home-country managers.